marzmesas/UPC_FaceID_CL/README.md

 ---
 In this section we present the results obtained and the application developed, in chronological order, while following the roadmap established at the beginning of the project.
 Said roadmap included the following:
 - Milestone 1 : implementation of a basic supervised model using CNN + MLP, to be used as a classical deep learning model (upper bound baseline) from then on.
-- Milestone 2 : implementation of a model that uses contrastive learning in a supervised way.
+- Milestone 2 : implementation of a supervised contrastive learning architecture.
 - Milestone 3 : implementation of the final self-supervised contrastive learning.
 - Milestone 4 : implementation of the Face-ID application with supervised contrastive learning.